Landfill (Garbage) Collection Program

 - Pet waste (must be bagged)

-Recyclable and compostable materials may NOT be disposed of in your landfill bin/cart as per California’s Organics Reduction and Recycling Law (Senate Bill 1383) and Union City Municipal Code Chapter 7.24.
-Recyclable and compostable materials must be sorted and placed in the appropriate containers.
-Other prohibited items include:
+Recyclable and compostable materials may NOT be disposed of in your landfill cart as per California’s Organics Reduction and Recycling Law (SB 1383).
+Recyclable and compostable materials must be properly sorted.

 - Dirt, rock, asphalt, concrete, and brick